TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 28/Job 28.13.md

 ---

-Man knoweth not the price thereof; Neither is it found in the land of the living.
+Man doesn't know its price; Neither is it found in the land of the living.